Unidata/awips2/docs/install/install-cave.md

 For Windows, Unidata offers two installation options: a [**Direct Windows Installation**](#method-1-direct-windows-install), or a [**Linux Virtual Machine**](#method-2-linux-virtual-machine).

 !!! note "As of 4/24/2023, the direct install method has been completely simplified!
-No admin priviledges or extra software needed."
+No admin privileges or extra software needed."

 !!! warning "At the moment, the VM option may not render all products in CAVE (ex.
 RGB composites of satellite imagery)"